openservicemesh/osm-docs/content/docs/scale/_index.md

  type: docs
 ---
 # Scale and limits

-This document tracks current scale and limitations known in OSM.
+This document describes current scale and limits known in OSM as of 02/04/2021.

 ## Considerations
 The scale limits documented here have to be put in light of current architecture.